Designing the Perfect Floor Plan for Everyday Living | Dream Home Project 2A

 Dual-Use Rooms: A home office that doubles as a guest bedroom, with space-saving solutions like Murphy beds.

+We’re also thinking about how our home’s vertical layout impacts daily life, long-term accessibility, and maintenance which are topics we explore in our comparison of ranch-style vs. multi-story homes.
 Designing for flexibility brings peace of mind that our home will serve us well in both expected and unexpected ways.

 The right floor plan isn’t about following a trend—it’s about designing for the way you truly live.
 For us, that means: